sowmyamanojna/hugo-minimal-project/exampleSite/content/main/content.md

 ## About
 This is an example about! :tada:

-Content about the project can be added here. :smile:
+A breif description of the project can be added here. :smile:

 ## Math
 The theme supports math typesetting through katex.